 Visual Verbal Journaling

 A Visual Verbal Journal is another creative way for artists to express emotions and experiences, both positive and negative.
-This is done through the creation of artwork and writing.
-Expressing feelings and emotions in a journal may help students to acknowledge and release negative feelings and hold onto the positive ones.
+This is done by the creation of artwork paired with writing.
+Expressing feelings and emotions in a journal may help students acknowledge and release negative feelings while retaining positive ones.

 Visual Verbal Journal Starter Supplies